brucmod/CDW/README.md

 cdw_lab demo ready  - you can skip to line 51 - long setup
 cluster running - skip to line 78 - short setup

+Launch remote console from Vcenter
+From Linux GUI open a terminal window to proceed

 ## Dependencies